Lilwiggy/Livia/README.md

 # Livia [![Build Status](https://scrutinizer-ci.com/g/CharlotteDunois/Livia/badges/build.png?b=master)](https://scrutinizer-ci.com/g/CharlotteDunois/Livia/build-status/master)
 Livia is a Discord Bot framework, which utilizes [Yasmin](https://github.com/CharlotteDunois/Yasmin), the Discord API library.

-Livia is designed after discord.js-Commando, as I think the design is well.
+Commando was used as template for the design of Livia.

 # Built-in Argument Types
 Livia ships with a few argument types you can use for your command arguments.
 Here's a list: